Tax Preparation Help

 5. The location of the banks you use.

-6. The location of recreational clubs and religious organizations you are a member of.
+6. The location of recreational clubs and religious organizations in which you are a member.

 Property used partly as your main home.
 If you use only part of the property as your main home, the rules discussed in this publication apply only to the gain or loss on the sale of that part of the property.
 For details, see Business Use or Rental of Home, later.